AndreLewin/emoji-adventure/README.md

 ## Export the game and deploy it on itch.io

-- create a new project on itch.io and upload the `out.zip` there
+- create a new project on itch.io and upload the `export.zip` there
 - in the itch.io config, choose a width of 400px and a height of 500px (or more)